Upgrade your Sailboat to Roller Furling

 Types of sails: Flying sail furlers are designed to be used with light and heavy flying, asymmetrical sails, at heading angles between a close reach and a broad reach.
 Examples are light sails like a gennaker, code zero, screacher, light or multi-purpose genoas, fisherman, or heavy sails: solent, reacher, staysail, storm jib.

 A bowsprit (like those from Selden) is often a good idea to increase the gap between the furler and the headstay, but the furler can also be attached directly to the bow, depending on your boat.
-Ronstan offers top-down versions of their Series 80, Series 120 and Series 160 Gen 2 Flying Sail Furlers.
-Karver also is now making this style, in their KSF2 and KSF5 top-down furlers.
+Ronstan offers top-down versions of their Gen 2 Flying Sail Furlers.
+Karver is also now making this style, in their KSF top-down furlers.

 Racers want to save weight in the bow, position the tack of the sail closer to the deck, and make headsail changes as the wind increases or decreases.
 Harken’s MKIV furlers allow these racing performance changes.
 They have split furling drums that are removable, and an aerodynamic Air Foil® extrusion with twin grooves for quick sail changes.
 Independent head and tack swivels help improve sail shape.
 Harken’s ESP furlers have fixed drums, round, single-groove foils and fixed halyard and tack swivels.
 Facnor’s LX Series, as well as Profurl’s Racing and Cruising furlers, offer similar choices